OwlCyberDefense/clip/README.md

 The most common task is adding your own packages to be included in a rolled ISO.

-1. First, a directory is created in packages/<PACKAGE NAME>.
+1. First, a directory is created in `packages/<PACKAGE NAME>`.
 The contents of this directory will vary depending on the type of package.
-Now choose one of the two options below, 2)i or 2)ii
+Now choose one of the two options below, 2)1 or 2)2

+2.
-2. i.
-If you want to include a package and you have a src.rpm that needs *no* modifications refer to packages/examples/srcrpm as a reference.
-You will copy the src rpm, Makefile.tmpl and the gen-makefile-from-src-rpm.sh to the newly created (#1) package directory.
-Now enter that directory and run "$ ./gen-makefile-from-src-rpm.sh <package>.src.rpm".
+   1. If you want to include a package and you have a src.rpm that needs *no* modifications refer to `packages/examples/srcrpm` as a reference.
+You will copy the src rpm, `Makefile.tmpl` and the `gen-makefile-from-src-rpm.sh` to the newly created (#1) package directory.
+Now enter that directory and run `./gen-makefile-from-src-rpm.sh <package>.src.rpm`.
 This will generate a Makefile based on the src RPM.
 Skip to step #3.

-  ii.
-If the intent is to contain custom source code, eg an internally developed application or library, then packages/<PACKAGE NAME> will still contain a Makefile and spec file, and packages/<PACKAGE NAME>/<PACKAGE NAME> will contain the sources and application-specific build system (eg the one that typically has a "make all" and "make install" target).
-For more information on this type of package refer to packages/examples/source.
+   2. If the intent is to contain custom source code, e.g. an internally developed application or library, then `packages/<PACKAGE NAME>` will still contain a Makefile and spec file, and `packages/<PACKAGE NAME>/<PACKAGE NAME>` will contain the sources and application-specific build system (e.g. the one that typically has a `make all` and `make install` target).
+For more information on this type of package refer to `packages/examples/source`.

-3. Once the package has been added to the packages/ directory you must update the PACKAGES variable in the top-level CONFIG_BUILD file to ensure the package is generated as part of any build.
-Once a package is generated it will appear in repos/clip-repo.
+3. Once the package has been added to the `packages/` directory you must update the `PACKAGES` variable in the top-level `CONFIG_BUILD` file to ensure the package is generated as part of any build.
+Once a package is generated it will appear in `repos/clip-repo`.
 To add the package to an ISO image update the appropriate kickstart file and add the package name to the kickstart's package list.

 ####ISO configuration (kickstart files)

-The kickstart/ directory contains the files needed to configure an ISO.
+The `kickstart/` directory contains the files needed to configure an ISO.
 The Makefiles in this directory call out to tools in the support/ directory and pass in a kickstart.
 This kickstart is used to generate an ISO.

-To add a new ISO, first add an appropriate kickstart to the kickstart/<productname> directory.
-Since this build system generates and manages yum repos we must "muck around" with the kickstart so ensure it has the ` #REPO-REPLACEMENT-PLACEHOLDER ` line somewhere near the top.
+To add a new ISO, first add an appropriate kickstart to the `kickstart/<productname>` directory.
+Since this build system generates and manages yum repos we must "muck around" with the kickstart so ensure it has the `#REPO-REPLACEMENT-PLACEHOLDER` line somewhere near the top.

-NOTE: the string ` #REPO-REPLACEDMENT-PLACEHOLDER ` *must* appear in the kickstart for this to work appropriately.
+**Note**: the string `#REPO-REPLACEMENT-PLACEHOLDER` *must* appear in the kickstart for this to work appropriately.

-If you choose to use a hostable kickstart script rather than rebuilding an iso, you can run the following from ./kickstart/clip-rhel7:
+If you choose to use a hostable kickstart script rather than rebuilding an iso, you can run the following from `./kickstart/clip-rhel7`:
-` make setup-ks `
+`make setup-ks `

-A hostable kickstart is then located in ./tmp/clip-iso-build/1/x86_64/os/clip-rhel7.ks
+A hostable kickstart is then located in `./tmp/clip-iso-build/1/x86_64/os/clip-rhel7.ks`

 ####Adding existing binary packages to the image